 - ERGONOMIC BACKPACK VACUUM - The backpack vacuum weighs 10.3 lbs with dimensions of 12" x 9" x 20".
-The perfect size to...
+Easily convert to...

 A bug zapper may also be of use for killing the last stragglers, but is not the best strategy for killing whole swarms because they work slowly and are mostly only effective at night.
 By the time your bug zapper has done its job, the ants would have been dead anyway.